-The 17th-century granaries are right next to the castle walls and were used to dry corn and protect it from the animals.
-They are completely made with stone and, as a group, they make a very interesting tourist attraction.
-It’s also a reminder of life in the community, not that much time ago.
+The 17th-century granaries are right next to the castle walls and were used to dry corn and protect it from animals.
+They are completely made of stone and, as a group, they make a very interesting tourist attraction.
+It’s also a reminder of life in the community not that much time ago.

 Where to stay in Lindoso?

 In Fafião, there are two beautiful lookouts worth visiting.
-One on the top of the village, and you’ll need to hike there, but it’s well worth the effort; the other is right at the entrance, and right on the road.
-Also very closeby, you have both Tahiti and Pincães Waterfalls, which are two of the best waterfalls in Gerês National Park.
-Finally, you also have the pools, Poço Verde, and Poço de Fafião, both great for a dive in the clear waters of Geres.
+One is on the top of the village, and you’ll need to hike there, but it’s well worth the effort; the other is right at the entrance and right on the road.
+Also, very close by, you have both Tahiti and Pincães Waterfalls, which are two of the best waterfalls in Gerês National Park.
+Finally, you also have the pools, Poço Verde and Poço de Fafião, both great for a dive in the clear waters of Geres.

 Where to stay in Fafião?

-Soajo is a village in Arcos de Valdevez municipality, though it’s about 25 minutes driving.
+Soajo is a village in Arcos de Valdevez municipality, though it’s about 25 minutes drive.
 Located on the north side of Lima river, fairly close to Lindoso.
-Similarly to Lindoso, one of the most notable features is the 24 traditional stone granaries ( espigueiros ), used to dry cereals.
+Similarly to Lindoso, one of the most notable features is the 24 traditional stone granaries ( espigueiros ) used to dry cereals.
 In Soajo, they are built on the top of a huge boulder, creating a very interesting setting.

 The village itself s very rustic and charming, with old traditional houses.
 On a short walk, you can visit the church, the old mills, the enigmátic 16th-century pillory, and obviously the famous granaries.